Throwball: History

-According to the Throwball Federation of India (TFI), throwball is thought to derive from a recreational sport popular among women in England and Australia during the 1930s.
+According to the Throwball Federation of India (TFI), throwball is thought to be derived from an unnamed recreational sport popular among women in England and Australia during the 1930s.
 The YMCA brought the game to Chennai, where it was played as a women's sport in the 1940s.

-Harry Crowe Buck, who founded the YMCA lCollege of Physical Education in Chennai, drafted guidelines for throwball rules and regulations in 1955.
+Harry Crowe Buck, who founded the YMCA College of Physical Education in Chennai, drafted guidelines for throwball rules and regulations in 1955.
 The game reached Bangalore in the 1950s.

 The Throwball Federation of India (TFI) was formed in 1985 after the Indian National Throwball Championship in 1980.
-By 1990, Throwball in India developed separate competitions for both men and women.
+By 1990, Throwball in India had developed separate competitions for both men and women.

-Throwball is played in gym class, colleges, and clubs throughout Asia, and it has been slowly gaining popularity in other countries.
+Throwball is played in physical education classes, colleges, and clubs throughout Asia, and it has slowly been gaining popularity in other countries.

-In 1985 the Throw ball Federation of India (TFI) was formed.
+In 1985, the Throwball Federation of India (TFI) was formed.